zenajun/warrenshea.github.io/README.md

 # [warrenshea.github.io](http://warrenshea.github.io)

 warrenshea.github.io is the Sandbox for Warren Shea (Front-end Web Developer).
-This site is a Sandbox for trying new things, Code Examples, Notes, and Misc.
+This site is a Sandbox for trying new things and Code Examples.

 ## Frameworks, Tools